Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 After you read this article, you will learn

-- Unexpected reasons why you face cart abandonment
+- Unexpected reasons why you face shopping cart abandonment

 - How to avoid abandoned cart issues?